impfundev/geek-stories/README.md

 ### 4. Seeding Required Data

-We need to seed dummy data for testing subscription services.
+This step populates your database with sample content for testing subscription functionalities.
+You can utilize Prisma Studio to explore the seeded data

 ```bash
 node prisma/seed.mjs